-Turn away, O Lord, the fierceness of your wrath, and in pity spare your people,
+Turn away, Lord, the fierceness of your anger, and in pity spare your people,

 Grant a favorable and speedy answer to the prayers of all,

-O Christ, look on our hardships, free us from the bonds of death, and grant us life,
+Christ, look on our hardships, loosen the bands of death, and grant us life,

-See our tears–hear our sighs, and now, at last, in pity, forgive our sins,
+See our tears, hear our sighs, and in pity forgive our sins,

-Though none of us are worthy to be heard, O Christ, for your own sake help us,
+Though none of us are worthy to be heard, Christ, for your own sake, help us,

 Source: Mozarabic Breviary